• Skip to primary navigation

 Homemade Sourdough Everything Bagels

-About the Everything Bagel Seasoning, I just used a bunch of stuff I had in my pantry.
+About the seasoning for the top, I just used a bunch of stuff I had in my pantry.
 And you should do the same.
-Don’t be strict and limited, you can add any and everything to your bagel seasoning.
+Don’t be strict and limited, you can add anything to your bagel seasoning.

 I used sesame seeds, poppy seeds, dried onions, dried garlic, coarse sea salt, and even some Za’atar I had in my spice cupboard.
 Za’atar is a tangy spice blend you will love, once you try it.